calimero-project/calimero-tools/README.md

 Start process communication for group monitoring (command `groupmon`), accessing a KNX power-line network (`--medium p110` or `-m p110`) using a USB interface with name `busch-jaeger` (or any other KNX vendor or product name, e.g., `siemens`).

-	mvn exec:java -Dexec.args="groupmon -v --usb busch-jaeger -m p110"
+	mvn exec:java -Dexec.args="groupmon --usb busch-jaeger -m p110"

-The option `-v` sets logging to `--verbose`.
 With USB, you can also specify the USB interface using the vendor and product ID as `VendorID:ProductID`.
 If you don't know any identification yet, run the tool using a bogus ID and debug settings to print the available USB interfaces.

 Start process communication for group monitoring, accessing a RF network using a Weinzierl USB interface.
 Adjust the slf4 [Simple Logger](http://www.slf4j.org/api/org/slf4j/impl/SimpleLogger.html) logging level for `debug` output using `-Dorg.slf4j.simpleLogger.defaultLogLevel=debug`: